charlienewey/blog.newey.me/_drafts/2018-11-30-stochastic-gradient-descent.md

----
+- --
 layout: post
 title: Stochastic gradient descent
 date: 2018-10-30 17:18:21.000000000 +01:00
 ---

 Stochastic Gradient Descent (let's call it SGD from now on, because that feels a bit less repetitive) is an online optimisation algorithm that's received a lot of attention in recent years for several reasons (and is notable for its applications in optimising neural networks).
 One of the most attractive things about this algorithm is its sheer scalability - because of how it differs from other gradient descent algorithms, SGD lends itself neatly to massively parallel architectures.
+More than that, SGD is also a very capable online learning algorithm - that is, it's capable of dealing with streaming data as well.

 <!-- more -->